Yaaasminnn/Kryptonite-Bot/README.md

 - Crypto currency and "Other" functionality
 - - - help command
 - - make everything from floats to ints/100
+- - show the value of our holdings, not just the shares (store that in json db)

 - ### deploy to the rpi
 - - backup script(for the database)